ajain1990/temprepo/gg.md

 ```

 This function searches the given address space for the first memory area whose
-vm_end field is greater than addr.
-It finds the first memory area that contains
+vm_end field is greater than addr and contains addr or begins at an address
-addr or begins at an address greater than addr.
-If no such memory area exists,
+greater than addr.
+If no such memory area exists, the function returns NULL.
-the function returns NULL.
 Otherwise, a pointer to the vm_area_struct structure
 is returned.

 ### vm_insert_pfn()